 This will make you question your parenting daily.
 You will feel emotionally exhausted and mentally depleted.
 You will look left and think you are much too strict.
 You will look right and feel guilty about allowing too much freedom.
 You will wonder how everyone else seems to be making it work so easily and wish for a redo.
 The best thing you can do is stop comparing, because you never see the whole story on the outside and this isn’t easy for anyone.

 Your situation is unique and there is no one-size-fits-all solution, so figure out what works best for your family, for your child, and start from there.
 Be confident in the way you have chosen to parent, but be ready to adjust as life and situations change.

 If nothing works, enlist the help of others.
 If your child seems especially low or beyond your reach, find someone … a teacher, a counselor, a professional.
+Teach your kids to check on their friends too.
 The mental health statistics and suicide rates at this age are alarming and not to be taken lightly.
 Don’t brush a concern under the rug.
 If things feel serious to you, fight for a solution.

 And when things are good, live it up.
-Middle-schoolers can be so much fun!
+Parenting middle schoolers can be so much fun!
 It is remarkable to see them change and mature.
 Your conversations are about to become much more adult and interesting, and you will marvel at the way they are suddenly able to contribute to your family and the world in ways they never could before.

 There will be a new level of honesty between the two of you that will deepen your relationship and make you both better.
 You will find you have started enjoying the same activities, movies, books and food, so take advantage of those bonding moments and happy times.
 Help them find something they love.
 Celebrate their accomplishments.
 Get to know their friends.
 Look for the positive.
 Take time to enjoy watching them start to become the people they were meant to be.